ACLU challenge of Nevada ballot hand-counting dismissed

 Mark Kampf, the interim Nye County clerk who is implementing the hand-counting, declined to comment on the lawsuit or its dismissal.
 He said in an email that the county plans to go ahead with its hand count before Election Day.

-On Tuesday before the ruling, a statement from Nye County said the complaint distorted the county and Kampf’s election plans.
-They said they would mount a “vigorous legal defense that clarifies the misleading allegations and disposes of the legal action as swiftly as possible.”
+On Tuesday before the ruling, Nye County spokesman Arnold Knightly said the complaint distorted the county and Kampf’s election plans and that the county would mount a “vigorous legal defense that clarifies the misleading allegations and disposes of the legal action as swiftly as possible.”
+The county did not respond to additional questions.

-Nye County officials originally planned to use hand-counting as its primary method of counting votes, but made it secondary to machine counting, which allows them to avoid new state regulations governing the practice.
+Nye County officials originally planned to use hand-counting as its primary counting method, but made it secondary to machine counting, which allows them to avoid new state regulations governing the practice.

 Kampf has called the Dominion voting machines it will use a “stop-gap” measure while the county decides how to handle tallies for future elections, potentially without machines at all.

-Several Nye County commissioners said a presentation by GOP secretary of state candidate Jim Marchant convinced them to request a hand-count of all mail-in ballots.
+Several Nye County commissioners said a presentation by GOP secretary of state candidate Jim Marchant, a 2020 election denier, convinced them to request a hand-count of all mail-in ballots.
 Marchant is a member of the America First Secretary of State Coalition that peddles false claims of election fraud and advocates for voter ID, same-day voting, paper ballots and eliminating mail-in ballots.

 Standing next to former President Donald Trump at a rally in rural Nevada last week, Marchant said if his coalition is elected, “we’re going to fix the whole country.
 And President Trump is going to be president again in 2024.”